sdiehl/wiwinwlh/tutorial.md

              transformers ==0.4.1.0
 ```

-Using the ``cabal repl`` and ``cabal run`` commands is preferable but sometimes
+Using the ``cabal repl`` and ``cabal run`` commands is preferable, but sometimes
-we'd like to manually perform their equivalents at the shell, there are several
+we'd like to manually perform their equivalents at the shell.
+There are several
 useful aliases that rely on shell directory expansion to find the package
 database in the current working directory and launch GHC with the appropriate
 flags: